thefunguys/biffle/README.md

  - a stack

 WHAT IT LACKS
- - True random-access memory (to be engineered, dirtily)
  - A higher level language for it (yet)
+ - larger datatypes than byte